KohaILS/koha-manual-zh-cn/source/patrons.rst

       -  Note that the budget\_manage and the period\_manage permissions are required for this one to work

-   -  Manage purchase suggestions (suggestions\_manage)
+   -  Reopen closed invoices (reopen\_closed\_invoices)

-      -  Grants the ability to :ref:`create and manage purchase suggestions
+      -  Grants the ability to reopen closed invoices
-         <managing-purchase-suggestions-label>`, including creating new
-         suggestions and changing the suggestions' statuses

    -  Manage vendors (vendors\_manage)

       -  Grants the ability to :ref:`add, edit and delete vendors <vendors-label>`

       -  Note that vendors are used in the acquisition and the serials module.

+-  Suggestions management

+   -  Manage purchase suggestions (suggestions\_manage)

+      -  Grants the ability to
+         :ref:`create and manage purchase suggestions  <managing-purchase-suggestions-label>`,
+         including creating new suggestions and changing the suggestions' statuses

 -  Use all tools (tools)